Updated with modified quote from Hunter Newby January 28, 2011, 8:15 AM EST

 This is what he had to say about the deal:

-He continued in a further email by saying:
+He continued in a further e-mail by saying:

 Interestingly, net neutrality is “Network” neutrality, not “Internet” neutrality.
 This deal proves that.

 It is all about physical networks.
 Whoever owns the physical makes the rules.
-Think about that when it comes to the major carrier hotels and meet me rooms in the USA.
+Think about that when it comes to the major carrier hotels and meet me rooms in the US.
 Who has been making the rules for the last 10 years?
 Not carriers.
 Not the FCC.
-And that's one of the reasons why the carrier neutral sites have thrived.
+And that’s one of the reasons why the carrier neutral sites have thrived.
 They were around, self-governed as open interconnection facilities long before the notion of Net Neutrality.

 Also, Verizon apparently took notice of Google buying 111 8th…

 This is certain to also come up during my keynote discussion with former FCC Chairman Kevin Martin next week at ITEXPO.
 I wonder what his thoughts will be and what the industry will think about this deal.
 More importantly I wonder if the nuances of this transaction will get lost on politicians who look for pro net neutrality sound bite opportunities.
 Will Senator Al Franken tackle this issue for example?
 What about all the other special interest groups who want to guarantee net neutrality?
 What will the FCC do for example – do they have any power here?
 Will the Obama administration realize this move may be a threat to their policy of net neutrality?
+What will the DoJ say?
+Time will tell.

 One transaction can have tremendous ramifications and the entire broadband market may have been shaken up with this news.
 How will it deal with this new reality and will this move radically alter how Google, Facebook and Microsoft get to their customers online?